 These are the components that are directly related to health and well-being, as opposed to the things that would improve performance (e.g., agility, speed, reactivity, coordination).
 While the components of physical fitness are things we NEED to maintain to be healthy, skill-related components are things we may WANT to work on for optimal performance.

-- Muscular endurance is defined as the ability to resist fatigue over a period of time and is important for ADLs such as walking across town, mowing the lawn, etc.
+- Muscular endurance is defined as the ability to resist fatigue over a period of time and is essential for ADLs such as walking across town, mowing the lawn, etc.

 - Flexibility is the ability to move a joint through a normal range of motion (ROM).
 We lose mobility for a number of reasons as we age, so it is important that our joints retain ROM.

-The body needs energy in the form of adenosine triphosphate (ATP), and has three ways of making it during exercise: the phosphagen system, anaerobic glycolysis of carbohydrates, or aerobic or oxidative glycolysis of carbohydrates or fats.
+The body needs energy in the form of adenosine triphosphate (ATP) and has three ways of making it during exercise: the phosphagen system, anaerobic glycolysis of carbohydrates, or aerobic or oxidative glycolysis of carbohydrates or fats.
 Which system the body uses depends on the duration and intensity of the activity performed (this is discussed further in Chapter 5).
-It is important for us to understand these systems because we will need to manipulate the duration and intensity of our clients’ workouts to make sure that their programs are serving the needs of their goals.
-This knowledge can also help us with concerns such as how much rest is appropriate in between resistance exercise sets.
+It is crucial to understand these systems because we need to manipulate the duration and intensity of our clients’ workouts to make sure their programs are specific to their goals.
+This knowledge can also help address concerns such as how much rest is appropriate in between resistance exercise sets.
 For a more detailed explanation on the three energy pathways, click here.

-- Phosphagen System: This system is available immediately, but can only last a maximum of five to 10 seconds.
-It is primarily responsible for quick, powerful movements, and the initiation of high-intensity activities such as sprinting or power lifting.
+- Phosphagen System: This system is available immediately but can only last a maximum of five to 10 seconds of all-out exertion.
+It is primarily responsible for quick, powerful movements, and the initiation of high-intensity activities such as sprinting or powerlifting.

-- Anaerobic Glycolysis: This system is available very quickly and can last up to a maximum of approximately three minutes (variable with training—see “Connecting the Dots,” below, for more information), but lactic acid is a byproduct, so it cannot be maintained for long periods of time.
-It is primarily responsible for all activities requiring large bursts of energy for relatively longer periods of time.
+- Anaerobic Glycolysis: This system is available very quickly and can last up to a maximum of approximately three minutes (variable with training—see “Connecting the Dots,” below, for more information), but lactic acid is a byproduct, so it cannot be maintained for long periods.
+It is primarily responsible for all activities requiring large bursts of energy for relatively more extended periods.

-- Aerobic or Oxidative Glycolysis: This system takes longer to produce ATP, but is most efficient and allows one to go for the longest duration.
-This system is responsible for low- to moderate-intensity activities as they can be maintained for long periods of time.
+- Aerobic or Oxidative Glycolysis: This system takes longer to produce ATP, but is most efficient and allows one to go for the most extended duration.
+This system is responsible for low- to moderate-intensity activities as they can be maintained for long periods.
 They are also responsible for energy production for ADLs.

 Connecting the Dots:

-Revisiting anatomy of the muscles, let’s relate this to the muscle fiber types.
+Revisit anatomy of the muscles and let’s relate this to the muscle fiber types.
 We have Type I fibers (slow-twitch) that are for slower, more sustainable activities.
-These fibers mostly derive energy from aerobic glycolysis, and are red in color due to a high density in blood vessels.
+These fibers mostly derive energy from aerobic glycolysis and are red in color due to a high density in blood vessels.
 Type II muscle fibers are for faster, shorter duration activities, and consist of two types: Type IIa and Type IIx.
-Type IIx are the fastest, so they will predominantly derive their energy from the phosphagen system, and will be white in color.
+Type IIx are the fastest, so they will predominantly derive their energy from the phosphagen system and will be white in color.
 Type IIa fibers can last for relatively longer periods of time, but will still fatigue within a few minutes.
 Also known as fast oxidative glycolytic (FOG) fibers, Type IIa fibers can be trained to last longer (anaerobic endurance).
 Think for a second of the light and dark meat of a chicken, and the activities that a chicken does.
 The dark meat (legs/thighs) are darker (indicating Type I fibers deriving energy aerobically) because a chicken spends most of its day walking around at a slow, maintainable pace.
-The breast and wings are lighter meat (indicating Type II muscle fibers and anaerobic energy production) because the only thing a chicken really uses them for is quick burst of “flying” so it doesn’t have a need to be as vascular.
+The breast and wings are lighter meat (indicating Type II muscle fibers and anaerobic energy production) because the only thing a chicken uses them for is a quick burst of “flying” so it doesn’t need to be as vascular.